Sharon Gates Rees, ’53

 We have a day to give thanks, and we have two days to get deals.
-Now let's have a day dedicated to giving back.
+Now we have a day dedicated to giving back.

 We as a society for many years only think of Black Friday or Cyber Monday after Thanksgiving, but now we can kick off the holiday season of giving back right away.
 That's the purpose of Giving Tuesday — the Tuesday after Thanksgiving.